 4. Engage customers with voice-first devices

-Social media remains one of the easiest avenues to promote your product to and within your customer base; in fact, 95 percent of consumers ages 18-34 follow brands on social media.
+Social media remains one of the easiest avenues to promote your product to and within your customer base; in fact, 3.2 billion people are on social media throughout the world.
 As customers grow more social media-savvy, strategists need to leverage social media in more innovative and remarkable ways to sustain interest.

 Retailers are increasingly using features such as Snapchat and Instagram stories to craft more authentic, brand-centric narratives.
 Some retailers actively incorporate one of the retail industry trends mentioned earlier — personalization — into their social media strategies by tailoring their marketing based on factors like users’ Facebook likes or which Instagram profiles they follow.

-One of the biggest social media opportunities and retail trends for 2019, though, is brand communities.
+One of the biggest social media opportunities and retail trends for 2020, though, continues to be brand communities.
 Customers appreciate the opportunity to engage with fellow consumers with whom they share interests, and more and more retailers are developing their own platforms to inspire customer engagement.

-Sephora was one of the first to create such a community, starting with BeautyTalk in 2010; the latest iteration of Sephora’s brand community, the Beauty Insider Community, allows member to chat in a Reddit-style forum, submit photos, and rate and review different products they’ve tried.
+Sephora was one of the first brands to create such a community, starting with BeautyTalk in 2010; the latest iteration of Sephora’s brand community, the Beauty Insider Community, enables members to chat in a Reddit-style forum, submit photos, and rate and review different products they’ve tried.

 The idea behind these customer-based communities/branded social media platforms is simple: Give customers a place where they can share tips, opinions, and interests, replicating that “real life” communal feeling all people crave.
 This takes the impersonal social media and ecommerce experience and adds a human touch.

 Data is king.
 If you aren’t using data-driven decision-making across all channels in your business, you’re missing a major opportunity.
-In fact, data-driven retail is perhaps the most important of all retail trends for 2019.
+In fact, data-driven retail is perhaps once again the most important of all retail trends for 2020.

 Why?
 Because it plays a supporting role in all other trends listed above, or any other trend you might implement.
 Big data is crucial for: